siffiejoe/lua-amalg/README.md

     ./amalg.lua -o out.lua -a -s main.lua -c

 There is also some compression/decompression support handled via plugins to `amalg`.
-To select a transformation by name use the `-z` option.
-The necessary decompression code typically is embedded in the result and executed automatically (may depend on the plugin).
+To select a compression plugin by name use the `-z` option.
+The necessary decompression code typically is embedded in the result and executed automatically at runtime (may depend on the plugin).

     ./amalg.lua -o out.lua -s main.lua -c -z brieflz